Rokulus/I-PPDS_Procka/README.md

 If time to produce is decrease so is number of products per second.
 While the number of consumers is increasing the number of products is increasing too so there is more products in storage then there is consumers.

-# 2. experiment - Increase number of Consumerss
+# 2. experiment - Increase number of Consumers
 Settings:
 -   Time to produce: n / x where n = 1-9 and x = 100
 -   Tme to consume: randint(0, 10) / x where x = 100